 How do I become a Parish Councillor?

-Most parishes in Northamptonshire have elections in 2020.
+East Hunsbury Parish Council will have an election in May 2021*.
 The information provided here can help you to find out if you are eligible to stand for election and how you can apply.

 What's in it for me and my community?

 You should consider becoming a parish councillor if: